-Article 30 The predicate 'cum laude' for the Master's degree
+Article 30 The predicate 'cum laude' for Master's degree audits

-- 1. A student may receive the predicate 'cum laude' for the Master's degree audit if the Board of Examiners decides to grant this distinction and at least the following requirements have been met: - a. the weighted average of the results in terms of credits from the courses, not including the Master's thesis project,] is calculated to 2 decimals, with passes (V) and exemptions (VR) being disregarded.
-This average is at least 8.00; - b. the number of credits from the courses for which a pass (V) has been earned or for which an exemption (VR) has been granted may not exceed 90 credits in total. - c. the result for the Master's thesis project must be at least 9.0. - d. the duration of study, that is, the period between the student's enrolment on the programme and their taking the final examination, must not have exceeded 36 months.
+- 1. A student may receive the predicate 'cum laude' for the Master's degree audit if the Board of Examiners decides to grant this distinction and at least the following requirements have been met: - a. the weighted average of the results in terms of credits from the courses, not including the Master's thesis project] is calculated to 2 decimals, with passes (V) and exemptions (VR) being disregarded.
+This average is at least 8.00; - b. the number of credits from the courses for which a pass (V) has been earned or for which an exemption (VR) has been granted may not exceed 20 credits in total. - c. the result for the Master's thesis project must be at least 9.0. - d. the duration of study, that is, the period between the student's first enrolment on the programme and their taking the final examination, must not have exceeded 30 months.

+The duration of a double degree master does not exceed 42 months3.

 Delays officially recognised in accordance with the TU Delft Profiling Fund Regulations are taken into consideration.

-If a student's degree programme contains courses that were completed at TU Delft before enrolment in the programme, then the duration of study will be calculated starting from the date of the oldest result. - e. the composition of the assessment committee for the Master's thesis project is in accordance with Article 25 and contains an extra 'cum laude' member. - 2.
-In special cases the Board of Examiners may decide to grant the predicate 'cum laude' to a student who does not meet the requirements referred to in section 1: - a.
-If this student has shown exceptional skills in the degree programme in question; - b. or in case of exceptional personal circumstances.
+If a student's degree programme contains courses that were completed at TU Delft before enrolment in the programme, then the duration of study will be calculated starting from the date of the oldest result.